-When a fuel injector fails, it's usually due to the fact that its internal coil's windings have shorted together or have an open).
+When a fuel injector fails, it's usually due to the fact that its internal coil winding has suffered a short-circuit problem or an open-circuit problem.

 The fuel injectors have a factory resistance specification and in this tutorial I'll show you how to test them.